 Compact Design is Important if you Don't Have Much Extra Counter Space

 Many modern kitchens don't have much extra counter space.
 You also need room for the espresso machine and other home appliances.
 If this sounds familiar, then it's best to opt for a lightweight baby food maker that is easy to disassemble.
 We usually made many portions at a time and stored the device in the cupboard.

-The cheapest option is to buy a steamer and simple manual masher.
+The cheapest option is to buy a steamer and a simple manual masher.

-That said, if you can afford it, then an all-in-one best baby food maker is definitely worth the price.
+That said, if you can afford it, then an all-in-one is definitely worth the price.

 How to Clean Baby Food Maker?